Rayjk123/Teamy-Frontend/README.md

-# Teamy
+# Teamy Frontend
-Effective task manager for startups and small companies
+Backend for Teamy, an effective task manager for startups and small companies

 ## Getting Started